ScottPeterJohnson/kdbgen/README.md

 - Library syntax may change.
 - Lots of imports required.

+## Array Types
+- These will convert to/from lists
+- It's expected that a named query parameter :foo with value [1,2,3] is translated to ?,?,?

 ## TODO
 - Queries on more than one table
 - Upsert